EightBitBanger/AVR-MicroKernel/README.md

-## AVR-MicroKernel
+## AVR Micro kernel
-This micro kernel is intended for use on AVR micro controller based systems.
-The kernel can be configured to interface an external address/data bus using direct port IO.
-This allows for scalable system expansion and configurability.
+This micro kernel is intended for use on micro controller based systems.
+This kernel includes an interrupt driven scheduler as well as a device driver table for function abstraction.